kadena-io/chainweb-node/README.md

 ## Running a chainweb node

 This section assumes you've installed the `chainweb-node` binary somewhere sensible, or otherwise have a simple way to refer to it.
-Please note that by default, the in-process mining is turned on; for instructions on how to turn it off, please refer to the [mining instructions](https://github.com/kadena-io/chainweb-node/blob/master/miner/README.org)
+Please note that by default, the in-process mining is turned on; for instructions on how to turn it off, please refer to the [Mining Guide](https://github.com/kadena-io/chainweb-node/blob/master/miner/README.org).

 (Below command might need updating)
 To run a node: